Facebook business pages are a place where you can develop the relationship between your brand and the world at large.

 You’ve gussied up your Facebook business page with eye-catching visuals and interactive elements: now it’s time to input some information.

-Jump over to the “About” tab and click the “Edit Page Info” link at the top of the page.
+On the righthand side, click the “Edit Page Info” link at the left of the page.

 This will open a single, streamlined menu through which you can enter basic information about your business, including: